zarr-developers/gsoc/2022/benchmarking_parth/README.md

 ## Community Bonding Period:
 - In the community bonding period, I interacted with the mentors and got to know about the whole Zarr community.
 - We as a team discussed how effective benchmarks could be and told my plan to execute them.
+- Learned how ASV works and went through the code base of Zarr.